-Stage Type Use Restriction watering can/bucket is allowed on any day.
-4 New Landscapes, Landscape watering with recycled water may continue without restriction. including Public Parks The installation of new landscapes irrigated with potable water is discouraged.
-Landscape watering with potable water shall be subject to the following limits: (1) Landscape watering is permitted three (3) days a week to maintain adequate growth on newly installed landscapes, for a period generally up to five (5) weeks.
+Stage Type Use Restriction Applies installed landscapes, for a period generally up to five (5) weeks.
 Watering days for new landscapes are Tuesday, Thursday and Saturday.
 Property owners must notify the District of the address where new landscape is installed and the date of installation.
 Following the initial establishment period, landscape watering using a sprinkler or irrigation system is permitted only on the days associated with the current conservation stage in effect.
 4 Golf Courses / Athletic Fields Landscape watering with recycled water may continue without restriction.
-Landscape watering with potable water shall be subject to the following limits: (1) All landscape out-of-play areas such as may be found around a clubhouse or entryway shall follow the general landscape irrigation restrictions.
-(2) All in-play areas may be irrigated during the standard watering hours (before 10:00 a.m. or after 5:00 p.m.).
-Course operators shall implement a twenty (20) percent reduction in irrigation water use.
+During both Water Landscape watering with potable water shall be subject to the following limits: Shortage and Drought Conditions (1) All landscape out-of-play areas such as may be found around a clubhouse or entryway shall follow the general landscape irrigation restrictions.
+Conditions (2) All in-play areas may be irrigated during the standard watering hours (before 10:00 a.m. or after 5:00 p.m.).
+Course operators shall implement a plan to achieve a twenty (20) percent reduction in monthly irrigation water use.
 4 Hotels, motels and bed and breakfasts Hotels, motels and B&B's must limit linen/towel changes to once every two (2) nights or for the entire stay, whichever is shorter, except for health and safety.
-4 Swimming pools, hot tubs Initially filling new and existing swimming pools prohibited.
+During both Water Shortage and Drought Conditions 4 Swimming pools, hot tubs Initially filling new and existing swimming pools prohibited.
 Draining and refilling existing swimming pools permitted only if repairing a pool leak or repairing, maintaining or replacing a pool component that has become hazardous.
 All pools and tubs shall be covered when not in use to reduce evaporation.
-4 Vehicle and Equipment Washing Non-commercial washing of vehicles and mobile equipment (e.g., washing vehicle at a residence) is permitted only on assigned landscape watering days during landscape watering hours (before 10:00 a.m. or after 5:00 p.m.).
-Fleet managers are encouraged to only wash those vehicles as is necessary for health and safety.
+During both Water Shortage and Drought Conditions 4 Decorative fountains, ponds and waterfalls Filling or refilling new and existing decorative fountains, ponds and waterfalls prohibited.
+Adding water to make up for evaporative loss allowable only for ponds and fountains that serve as aquarium tanks for fish or aquatic animals.
+Owners are encouraged to move fish and aquatic animals to indoor tanks less subject to evaporation.
+During both Water Shortage and Drought Conditions

-Stage Type Use Restriction 4 Industrial and commercial Reduction of water use by any means is encouraged.
+Stage Type Use Restriction Applies 4 Vehicle and Equipment Washing Non-commercial washing of vehicles and mobile equipment (e.g., washing vehicle at a residence) is permitted only on assigned landscape watering days during landscape watering hours (before 10:00 a.m. or after 5:00 p.m.).
+During both Water Shortage and Drought Conditions Fleet managers are encouraged to only wash those vehicles as is necessary for health and safety.
+4 Industrial and commercial Reduction of water use by any means is encouraged.
 The Board of Directors may establish mandatory use reduction targets, if needed.
-Compliance with mandatory demand reduction measures is required for outdoor water uses including landscape irrigation, swimming pools, and vehicle washing.
-4 Heavy Construction The use of potable water for dust control shall be reduced to the greatest extent possible.
+During both Water Shortage Compliance with mandatory demand reduction measures is required for outdoor water uses including landscape irrigation, swimming pools, and vehicle washing. and Drought Conditions 4 Heavy Construction The use of potable water for dust control shall be reduced to the greatest extent possible.
+During both Water Shortage and Drought Conditions

-STAGE 5: >50% - Mandatory - Emergency Conservation Requirement
+STAGE 5 Actions: Mandatory - Emergency Conservation Requirement, 50% Demand Reduction Goal